Course Information

 Will I have to swim in the dark?

 Yes, all three courses have some element of swimming in the dark.
-We do provide the lights for your cap and tail in addition to lighting for our escort vessels and any other support vessels.

 Please bring at least 2 pair of clear and 2 pair of tinted goggles for your swim!